carbon-language/carbon-lang/docs/designs/generics-terminology.md

 and
 [Templates and generics: distinctions (TODO)](#broken-links-footnote)<!-- T:Templates and generics: distinctions -->
 docs for a description of generics in Carbon, specifically the goals and differences from templates.
-Additionally, the upcoming "Carbon Generic v2" doc has
-"[What are generics?](https://github.com/josh11b/carbon-lang/blob/generics-docs/docs/designs/generics-overview.md#what-are-generics)"
+Additionally, the "Carbon Generic" doc has "[What are generics?](https://github.com/josh11b/carbon-lang/blob/generics-docs/docs/designs/generics-overview.md#what-are-generics)" and
-and
 "[Goals: Generics](https://github.com/josh11b/carbon-lang/blob/generics-docs/docs/designs/generics-overview.md#goals-generics)"